 Lymphatic filariasis is caused by three species of nematode worms, known as filariae: Wuchereria bancrofti, Brugia malayi and Brugia timori.
 The adult worms often cause inflammation of the lymphatic system resulting in lymphatic vessel damage, primarily in the lower limbs.
 Though most infections are acquired in childhood, symptoms often begin later in adulthood and are characterised by gross enlargement of an area of the body — especially the limbs (lymphoedema) or swelling of the groin (hydrocoele).
 The disease causes severe disability and stigma, and can result in mental illness.
 We are working with partners to seek solutions for the elimination of lymphatic filariasis.

 Lymphatic filariasis is an ancient infectious disease that is thought to have existed as early as 1500 B.C. in early Egyptian civilisation.
 The connection between microfilariae and lymphatic filariasis was made in the late 1860s, and the transmission method via the mosquito vector was determined in 1900.

 Prevention and Treatment Of Lymphatic Filariasis

-Lymphatic filariasis can be eliminated by stopping the spread of infection through preventive chemotherapy.
+The elimination of lymphatic filariasis can be achieved by stopping the spread of infection through preventive chemotherapy.

 Elimination Of Lymphatic Filariasis